SoftwareBrothers/adminjs-dev/docs-src/tutorials/rbac.md

 yarn add bcrypt
 ```

-Now we have to intercept the new action and change the _password_ to encrypted one.
+Now we have to intercept the new action and change the _password_ to the encrypted one.

 So let’s prepare our model first by renaming the password field in the database to _encryptedPassword_: